KatanaGraph/katana/docs/contributing/git-style.rst

-Jira issue key(s) referenced in the body of the pull request do not get picked up by the Jira-GitHub integration, but do get automatically converted into a link through a GitHub's Jira bot.
+Jira issue key(s) referenced in the body of the pull request do not get picked up by the Jira-GitHub integration, but do get automatically converted into a link by GitHub's Jira bot.
 This is helpful for reviewers to quickly navigate to the related Jira issue.

 Commit/Pull Request Message Style
 =================================